Regina Perry-Carr (Artistic Director)

 After taking leave from the company, in 2008 Perry-Carr founded and served as Artistic Director of Nunufatima Dance and Crafts Company, a non-profit performing arts and education organization dedicated to educating, entertaining and cultivating community through all forms of performing arts.

 Perry-Carr has performed for numerous venues, which include theater, television and film.
 Her teaching and choreographic credits include elementary and high school, park districts, arts organizations, dance studios, professional dance companies, and theatrical productions.
 Perry-Carr was able to study and dance with African Dance legends; Baba Chuck Davis, Arthur Hall, Baba Kwame Ishangi, Papa Abdoulaye Camara, Mama Amaniyea Payne, Idy Ciss and Moustapha Bangoura.

 Regina is a dancer extraordinaire, believing dance is not only movement but requires body, mind,and spirit.
 Regina is commended for having a beautiful poise which radiates the stage and warms the hearts of those seeking to learn the technique and the beauty of African dance.

-Perry-Carr has 30 plus years of training and 24 years of teaching experience in West African Dance.
-She has grown to understand being a lifelong student of this ancient and amazing art form is an honor.
-She has spent more than 30 years honing her dance craft.
+Perry-Carr is credited with being a wife, mother, dancer, choreographer, director and producer.
+Perry-Carr has thirty plus years of training and twenty-four years of teaching experience in West African Dance.
+She has grown to understand being a lifelong student of this ancient and amazing art form called African Diasporic Dance is an honor.
+Perry-Carr has spent more than thirty years honing her dance craft.
 She thrives teaching and empowering others through movement and song.
 As the Artistic Director of Muntu Dance Theatre of Chicago, she passionately teaches about cultural transformation, understanding, and education of our rich African and African American dance traditions.